leongeis/FCAlib2/README.md

 testContext.addObject(ob2);
 testContext.addObject(ob3);
 ```
 Here we add the FCAObjects `ob1`,`ob2` and `ob3` to the earlier created FCAFormalContext Object.
-Again the Attributes
+Again, the Attributes
 of each individual Object are also added to the context.
 Thus, one could also use the method `addAttribute()`.
 However,
 this method creates ``FCAObject`` objects and adds them to the Context, if an object is not present in the Context object.
 <p align="center">